rdeneau/formation-fsharp/en/fsharp-training-08-module.md

 // Other/Module.fs ---
 open type Sales.Balance

-let myBalance = Remaining of 500. // myBalance is of type Balance.
+let myBalance = Remaining 500.00 // myBalance is of type Balance.
 ```

 ---